-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE YEAR ENDED JUNE 30, 2022 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2023

-Statement of Revenues, Expenses and Changes in Net Position - Table 2 shows the change in Net position for fiscal years 2022 and 2021, as well as a listing of revenues and expenses.
+Statement of Revenues, Expenses and Change in Net Position - Table 2 shows the change in Net Position for fiscal years 2023 and 2022 as well as a listing of revenues and expenses.
 This change in Net Position is important because it tells the reader that, for the Academy as a whole, the financial position of the Academy has improved or diminished.
 The cause of this may be the result of many factors, some financial, some not.
 Non-financial factors include the current laws in Ohio restricting revenue growth, facility conditions, required educational programs and other factors.
-In future years, a comparison will be made to the previous years.